 Fire on the Mountain, 3801 W 32nd Ave, Denver, CO 80211

-A Rocky Mountain Wild fundraiser.
 Get some eats and support the cause!
-A portion of the proceeds will be donated to Rocky Mountain Wild to help us protect the endangered species in our region.
+Fire on the Mountain will donate 10% of the proceeds of sales for the day to Rocky Mountain Wild to help us protect the endangered species in our region.

 Media Partners include:

 - Rocky Mountain Wolf Project kids corner (coloring books, puppets, and masks)

 - Learn about endangered species in Colorado.
 The first step to protecting the endangered species in our region is to learn more about them.
 Check out CNN’s interactive overview of the extinction crisis.

 - Visit a national wildlife refuge, park, or other public land.
 These places are awesome to visit and provide habitat to many native wildlife, including endangered species.
 Biologists have determined that the best way to protect endangered species is to protect where they live.
 You can volunteer at a wildlife refuge and advocate for their protection.
 Consider voicing your support for Gunnison sage-grouse habitat and asking the Bureau of Land Management to protect it.